renan-peres/website/src/iframe-viewer.md

 ></iframe>
 ```

-Note: Some websites may block embedding due to X-Frame-Options headers or Content Security Policy restrictions.

 The key changes are:
-1. Used a plain HTML structure with a textarea input
-2. Added real-time preview updating
-3. Improved styling and layout
-4. Separated the JavaScript logic into its own code block
+1. Combined the HTML creation and JavaScript logic into a single cell
-5. Made the preview update automatically as you type​​​​​​​​​​​​​​​​
+2. Created the container element first
+3. Added event listeners to the actual elements in the container
+4. Returned the container element at the end of the cell
+5. Added better styling for the textarea

+Note: Some websites may block embedding due to X-Frame-Options headers or Content Security Policy restrictions.​​​​​​​​​​​​​​​​